Reptile Skin Infections

 Stage 3

 In the severe stage, the infection is most widespread and has caused significant damage to their skin.
-This stage may require intensive treatment, including antibiotics or antifungal medications, and supportive care such as fluids and nutritional support.
+This stage will require intensive treatment, including antibiotics or antifungal medications, and supportive care such as fluids and nutritional support.

 Treating Reptile Skin Infections